 You're standing in the dairy aisle.
-Because of that, recipe calls for a quart of heavy cream.
+Recipe calls for a quart of heavy cream.
 You grab a pint because hey, they look close enough, right?

 Spoiler: they're not.
 And your ganache just broke.